Chris Perry (American football): College career

+Statistics

 Professional career

-Cincinnati Bengals

-Perry was selected by the Cincinnati Bengals in the first round (26th overall) in the 2004 NFL Draft.
-He made his NFL debut at the Pittsburgh Steelers on October 3, but he played only two games in his rookie season with the Bengals due to injuries.
+Perry was selected by the Cincinnati Bengals in the first round (26th overall) in the 2004 NFL draft.
+He made his NFL debut at the Pittsburgh Steelers on October 3, but he played only two games in his rookie season with the Bengals due to injuries, starting neither of them.
+He ran the ball twice, gaining 1 yard, with a long of 1 yard and no touchdowns, for an average of 0.5 yds/carry.
+However, he caught three receptions for 33 yards, with a long of 13 yards and no touchdowns, for an average of 11 yds/reception.
+He never fumbled.

 Perry played in the 2005 season, complementing Pro Bowl running back Rudi Johnson.
-Perry finished the 2005 season with 279 rushing yards along with 51 receptions for 328 yards and two touchdowns.
+He played in 14 games, only starting two, finishing the 2005 season with 279 rushing yards along with 51 receptions for 328 yards and two touchdowns.
 His 51 receptions were the most by a Bengals running back in one season since James Brooks caught 54 passes in 1986.

 Perry fractured his leg in the 11th game of the 2006 season, ending his season.
 On August 27, 2008, the Bengals cut running back Rudi Johnson from the team, solidifying Perry as the starter for the 2008 season.
 Perry was released after the season on April 27, 2009.